larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So it was kind of predecessor
 before Ethernet was available.
-OK, now here we go with the this is Bill Gospar sitting here and somebody has a hand up for almost looks like lovely late.
+OK, now here we go with the this is Bill Gosper sitting here and somebody has a hand up for almost looks like lovely late.
 I'm not sure whose hand that is.